The Bankrate promise

 - Unlike other cards with a flexible spending limit, this card doesn’t offer an option to pay off your purchases over time, meaning you’ll have to settle your full balance each month.

-- The annual cash bonus may be hard for the average spender to obtain, so it isn’t dependable for offsetting the annual fee unless you consistently spend more than $200,000 each year.
+- The annual fee refund may be hard for the average spender to obtain, so it isn’t dependable for offsetting the annual fee unless you consistently spend more than $150,000 each year.

 Who should skip: Business owners with specialized expenses may earn more cash back with a bonus category card.
-More modest spenders might also earn more rewards through a cash back card with no annual fee, like the Ink Business Unlimited or the Capital One Spark Cash Select – $500 Cash Bonus card.
+More modest spenders might also earn more rewards through a cash back card with no annual fee, like the Ink Business Unlimited or the Capital One Spark Cash Select for Excellent Credit.
 The American Express Blue Business Cash™ Card doesn’t pose an annual fee either, but it also offers an Expanded Buying Power feature so that you can spend beyond your credit limit in a pinch.
 However, you can earn 2X miles on every purchase with the Capital One Spark Miles for Business.

 Capital On Tap Business Credit Card: Best for low rates and fees

 Why we picked it: The Capital On Tap Business Credit Card harbors some of the lowest rates and fees you’ll be able to find on a business card.
 It poses no annual fee, no foreign transaction fees, returned payment fee or even cash advance fee.
 Unfortunately, there aren’t any intro APR offers to keep interest at bay.
-On the bright side, the ongoing interest rate can be one of the lowest on the business card market at a 9.99 percent variable APR.
+On the bright side, the lower side of the the ongoing interest rate can be lower or on par with others on the business card market at a 17.74 percent variable APR.

 - On top of its incredibly low rates and fees, applying won’t cause a hard credit pull and affect your credit score.